bismuthfoundation/BismuthPlugins/doc/README.md

 ## File architecture

-The plugins live in a "plugin" subdirectory.
+The plugins live in a "plugin" subdirectory of the Bismuth node.
 Each plugin has its own directory.
 For instance:
 plugins/